derRiesenOtter/bachelor/docs/thesis/introduction.typ

 as it only needs to process the input sequence @vaswani_attention_2017.
 Here we will cover the original transcoder architecture used for machine translation.

-As for most @ai models the input needs to be converted into a numerical representation.
+As for most @ai models, the input needs to be converted into a numerical representation.
 Every token, which corresponds to a word or subword, is mapped to a dense vector using a learned embedding matrix.
 To help the model understand the position of each token in the sequence, positional encoding is added to the